エピソード

 They explore the unique method of contextuality and montage that Toews employs to illustrate the conversations between the books of the Old Testament.
 This perspective encourages readers to see biblical wisdom as a living dialogue, illuminating the path to understanding God and pursuing wisdom in life's complexities.

-Thanks to our friends at McGahan Publishing House, we are pleased to offer a copy of Brian’s book, Voices of the Sages, to our listeners.
-Enter here to win!
+Thanks to our friends at McGahan Publishing House, we are pleased to award two copies of Brian’s book, Voices of the Sages, to our listeners.
+Congratulations to Nancy J. from Albuquerque, NM and William K. from Marcus Hook, PA!

 続きを読む 一部表示